-3. Sigmoid kernel function $K(x, x_i) = \tanh(v(x \cdot x_i) + c)$ (21)
+3. Sigmoid kernel function

+$$K(x, x_i) = \tanh(v(x \cdot x_i) + c)$$ (21)

 Different kernel functions are selected based on the specific classification problem.
 Among them, radial basis kernel functions and polynomial kernel functions are the most commonly used due to their strong classification capabilities.
 The effectiveness of SVM depends not only on selecting an appropriate kernel function but also on tuning parameter values, which directly impact the classification results.
 The kernel function essentially performs a mapping from a low-dimensional feature space to a higher-dimensional space, where non-linearly separable data might become linearly separable.
-This allows SVM to address the challenges posed by nonlinear data distributions by transforming the problem into one that can be solved using linear separation techniques.
+This allows SVM to address the challenges posed by non-linear data distributions by transforming the problem into one that can be solved using linear separation techniques.

-To ensure optimal classification performance, several key parameters were configured, including the choice of kernel function, regularization parameter (C), kernel coefficient (γ), and decision function shape.
-These parameters were selected based on empirical tuning using cross-validation to balance bias-variance tradeoffs and to maximize classification accuracy.
+To ensure optimal classification performance, several key parameters were configured, including the choice of kernel function, regularization parameter (C), kernel coefficient ( $\gamma$ ), and decision function shape.
+These parameters were selected through empirical tuning using cross-validation to balance the bias-variance trade-off and maximize classification accuracy.
 The selected parameters and their configuration space are presented in Table 3.